koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 <h2>Stop Treating YAML Like a String</h2>
 <h3>A new approach to Kubernetes configuration management</h3>

-Koreo is a data structure orchestration engine.
+<a href="http://koreo.dev" target="_blank">_Koreo_</a> is a data structure
+orchestration engine.
 Although it's primarily designed for Kubernetes resource orchestration, Koreo's core functionality can orchestrate and manage virtually any structured data.
 What Koreo provides today, however, is a new approach to Kubernetes configuration management empowering developers and platform teams through programmable workflows.
 This approach draws upon the strengths of existing tools like Helm, Kustomize, and Crossplane while addressing some of their limitations.
 A foundational part of this lies in how Koreo handles configuration itself, specifically the distinction between "interpolation vs. overlay".

 #### String-interpolated templates